Hazel Jane Raines: Final years

 Raines found herself at loose ends after the WASP deactivation, despite having logged 6,400 flying hours in her career.
 She was unemployed with no health care or retirements benefits to sustain her, and her heart condition was deteriorating.
 She spent a year teaching at the Air Ministry of Brazil in São Paulo, where she used the Link Trainer, a type of flight simulator, for pilot instrument training.

 In the United States, she was respected for her accomplishments and was invited as either a speaker or honored guest at conferences and public events.
 Nevertheless, she wanted to have an active part in aviation.
 When President Harry S. Truman signed the Women's Armed Services Integration Act of 1948, women were accepted as part of the US military, albeit limited to 2% of the forces.
-In 1949, Raines was commissioned in the Women in the Air Force (WAFS) as a Second lieutenant with the reserves unit at Lackland Air Force Base in San Antonio, Texas.
+In 1949, Raines was commissioned in the Women's Air Force (WAFs) as a Second lieutenant with the reserves unit at Lackland Air Force Base in San Antonio, Texas.
 Through determination and nonstop efforts to be recognized, Raines was finally returned to active status in 1950 and stationed at Maxwell Air Force Base in Alabama.

 Raines served in administrative capacities before being transferred to London, from where she was dispatched to several European locations.
 Health issues began to surface in 1956, and she was hospitalized in Wiesbaden and London.
 She died in London on September 4, and her remains were shipped back to Georgia for burial in Riverside Cemetery.

 Raines was inducted into the inaugural class of the Georgia Aviation Hall of Fame in 1989 as "Georgia's First Lady in Flight", and into the Georgia Women of Achievement in 1995.